 If anyone depends on your income right now, you need term life insurance.
 It protects your family by replacing your income—which makes term life one of the most important parts of your financial game plan.

-Three main areas to consider when it comes to coverage
+Three Main areas to consider when it comes to coverage

 - Financial income protection for your children.

-- Mortgage and any debts you have
+- Mortgage and Debts

 How much life insurance do I need?